PhD Research · Keele University & UHNM NHS Trust

 5 peer-reviewed papers · 15 usability recommendations · Deployed within NHS Trust

-This project began as Dr. Mitchell's PhD at Keele University, conducted in close collaboration with University Hospital North Midlands NHS Trust.
-Working alongside respiratory physicians, nurses, and junior doctors, the core challenge was clear: NHS clinical guidelines are lengthy, poorly structured for mobile reading, and often inaccessible in the moments clinicians actually need them.
+This project began as Dr. Mitchell's PhD at Keele University, in close collaboration with University Hospital North Midlands NHS Trust.
+Working alongside respiratory physicians, nurses, and junior doctors through contextual inquiry and iterative usability evaluation, every design decision was shaped by observed clinical behaviour, not assumed needs.

 Methodology